-It’s day eighteen of our trek to Everest Base Camp.
+It’s day 18 of our trek to Everest Base Camp.
 It’s our final day.
 We’ve almost made it.
 Today we head from Monjo to Lukla – back to where we started.

 There’s also a final treat from Meg – he’s making rice pudding as a final culinary farewell, as this is our last campsite and last breakfast with the crew.

-Today we walk from Monjo to Ghat (the home of Lhapka’s parents) to have lunch in the same place that we lunched on our first day of trekking.
-After lunch its the final haul up the steps into Lukla.
+Today we walk from Monjo to Ghat (the home of Lhapka’s parents) to have lunch in the same place where we lunched on our first day of trekking.
+After lunch, it’s the final haul up the steps into Lukla.

 In Lukla we’ll stay at a lodge for the night, dine there and be ready for our early morning flight back to Kathmandu (assuming the weather cooperates and allows the planes to land and take off).